i-Molecule/OrgNet/Datasets_processing/Readme.md

 Note, that:

-- **1) output directory should contain several directories with following suffixes "_def_direct", "_defdif_direct", "_dif_direct", "_defdif_reverse", "_def_reverse", "_dif_reverse"
+- **1) output directory should contain several directories with your dataset name and following suffixes "_def_direct", "_defdif_direct", "_dif_direct", "_defdif_reverse", "_def_reverse", "_dif_reverse" and the "--path_to_save" should have your dataset name as a prefix "datasetname_"
-- **2) The script parses the mutant file name for wild-type residue, position, mutation, so it should include this information.
+- **2) The script parses the mutant file name for wild-type residue, position, mutation, so the input mutant pdb filename should include this information.

 In the output creates several feature combinations: